 To be sure, the intervention is being justified as a humanitarian mission to prevent the use of chemical weapons against innocent civilians.
 This is always the justification, and it has led to nothing but increased human misery.
 Nobody denies that men, women, and children dying painful deaths due to chemical attacks is an egregious atrocity.
-However, what is worth being discussed in prudent fashion is the evidence being used to back the claims that Assad is actually the one using the weapons.
+However, what is worth being prudently discussed is the evidence being used to back the claims that Assad is actually the one using the weapons.
 The exact same narrative was used during President Obama’s tenure and it turned out to be vacuous.

 There is much more to be said about the impact this decision will have for the Trump administration’s foreign policy moving forward.
 However, it is important to recognize the betrayal that has taken place with this decision regarding Syria.
 Moreover, it is important to recognize the pattern that has developed over the last three presidencies.
 Each President entering office has preached a message running contrary to the internationalist foreign policy measures of influential special interests groups.
 These interest groups include the military industrial complex and the Israel Lobby.
-The evidential trend developed over the last three presidencies indicate that these political power structures coupled with the increased supremacy of the deep state following 9/11 are who control the foreign policy levers.
+The evidential trend developed over the last three presidencies indicate that these political power structures coupled with the increased supremacy of the deep state following 9/11 are controlling the foreign policy levers.

 Nationalism will have to wait for a new champion.